bitdefender/hvmi/docs/chapters/9-development-guideline.rst

-For processes started before Introcore, the process list is iterated and each process is imported in the Introcore process list, with the exception of processes that have the :code:`Delete`, :code:`Exiting`, or :code:`VmDeleted` :ref:`flags <chapters/5-os-support-mechanism:eprocessflags>` set, as those processes will soon be removed from the process list.
+For processes started before Introcore, the process list is iterated and each process is imported in the Introcore process list, with the exception of processes that have the :code:`Delete`, :code:`Exiting`, :code:`VmDeleted` or :code:`OutSwapped` :ref:`flags <chapters/5-os-support-mechanism:eprocessflags>` set, as those processes will soon be removed from the process list.

 The in-guest process list is iterated for one additional reason: when doing a :ref:`thread safeness <chapters/9-development-guideline:Windows thread safeness>` check.

 During process creation events, other Introcore modules may be initialized.
 For example, when *services.exe* is started Introcore enables :ref:`agent injections <chapters/7-agents-architecture:Agents Architecture>` (and may inject the :ref:`PT filter <chapters/7-agents-architecture:in-guest pt filtering>` agent, if needed), and a static scan for :ref:`driver objects <chapters/9-development-guideline:Windows driver objects>` is started.

 For protected processes, the :code:`EPROCESS` structure might be